<< Yesterday

 2005 David Wright's seventh-inning grand slam at Citizens Bank Park establishes a club record for home runs hit in a game.
 The Mets go deep seven times (Reyes-2, Diaz-2, Piazza, Wright, and Mientkiewicz) when they rout the Phillies, 16-4.

 2009 Daniel Cabrera puts the ball in play when he grounds out to first and then reaches base safely for the first time in his six-year career when he walks on four straight balls thrown by Marlins' Hayden Penn.
-The Diamondbacks' right-hander had previously struck out in all his 18 major league at-bats, including one in today's game, setting a major-league mark for consecutive strikeouts.
+The Diamondbacks' right-hander had previously struck out in all his 18 major league at-bats, including one in today's game, setting a major league mark for consecutive strikeouts.

 2009 For the third successive day, the Marlins rally in the top of the ninth, completing a three-game sweep against the Nationals.
 The last team to win three consecutive times after trailing in the ninth inning was the 1998 Tigers, coming back dramatically in a trio of mid-September contests to beat Toronto and Minnesota.

-2012 Jose Altuve, Brian Bogusevic, and Matt Downs hit three-baggers in Houston's five-run first frame, marking the first time the Astros collect three triples in one inning.
+2012 Jose Altuve, Brian Bogusevic, and Matt Downs hit three-baggers in Houston's five-run first frame, marking the first time the Astros collected three triples in one inning.
 The triple-triple helps Houston coast to an easy 11-4 victory over the Nationals in Washington.

 (Ed.
-Note: Matt Downs's three-base hit is the only triple in the 254 games of his major league career.-LP)
+Note: Matt Downs's three-base hit is the only triple in the 254 games of his major league career.- LP)

 2013 After stealing second, Jean Segura changes his mind about swiping third and returns to the bag, but thinking he's out because Ryan Braun occupies the base, he starts to head for the dugout, scrambling back to first when realizing he is safe.
 Two pitches later, the bewildered Brewer baserunner tries to steal second base again, becoming the first player to have taken second base once and then out stealing the same bag in the same inning.